Sangvai/Fake-news-detection/README.md

 The model achieved perfect classification on the test set, demonstrating strong ability to distinguish between real and fake news articles in this dataset.

+# Author
+Sanika Govardhan Sangvai

+# License
+This project is open-source.
+Feel free to use and modify the code as needed.